 Anti social behaviour can be defined as any act that causes alarm, distress or harassment to someone outside of the immediate family or household.
 Examples of what can be classified as anti social behaviour includes such things as vandalism, graffiti, verbal abuse, threats, continual noise nuisance, intimidation and harassment or drunken behaviour.

-If you feel that you are being affected by such problems, then you can contact the Community Safety Team who are located in the Town Hall who can help with your problems, or your police safer neighbourhood team on 101.
+If you feel that you are being affected by such problems, then contact your police Safer Neighbourhood Team on 101.
 If it is an emergency and requires a police response please dial 999.
 Additional information on anti-social behaviour is available from the Gov.UK website.

 You can also email the Community Safety team who are based in the Town Hall firstname.lastname@example.org